History of Seaford Town Council

-From May 2003, Seaford (including Bishopstone) has five wards; Central, East, West, North and South.
-There are four Town Councillors representing the residents within each of those wards, giving a total of 20 Councillors, including a Mayor and Deputy Mayor.
+From May 2003, Seaford (including Bishopstone) had five wards; Central, East, West, North and South.
+With four Town Councillors representing the residents within each of those wards, giving a total of 20 Councillors, including a Mayor and Deputy Mayor.
+As of 2019, Seaford (including Bishopstone) has nine wards; East, Central, East Blatchington, South, North, Bay, Sutton, Esplanade and Bishopstone with a total of 20 Councillors, including a Mayor and Deputy Mayor.

 In 2009 Seaford became the first town in the South East of the country to elect a Young Mayor.
 The scheme was set up by the Council in partnership with Seaford Head Community College, with past Mayor of Seaford, Councillor Carolyn Lambert, working closely with the school and youth of the town to get the scheme up and running.
 Further information is available on the Young Mayor page.

 Municipal services within Seaford are now provided by three tiers of Local Government – the County Council (East Sussex), the District Council (Lewes) and the Town Council.

 The Seaford Community Partnership is a body incorporating representatives drawn from all three tiers of local government and from local civic groups.
 The partnership seeks to advise on long term development strategy for the town.